Cubs vs. Orioles Player Props Betting Odds

 Hoerner Stats

-- Hoerner has nine doubles, a triple, four home runs, 19 walks and 31 RBI (73 total hits).
-He's also swiped 15 bases.
+- Hoerner has 75 hits with 11 doubles, a triple, four home runs and 19 walks.
+He has driven in 33 runs with 15 stolen bases.

-- Hoerner hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .348 with two walks and three RBI.
+- Hoerner will look for his seventh straight game with a hit in this contest.
+During his last 10 games he is batting .293 with two doubles, two walks and seven RBI.

 Hoerner Recent Games